Active Substance: asenapine maleate

 How is Sycrest used?

-The recommended dose of Sycrest when used on its own is 10 mg twice a day, one dose in the morning and one in the evening.
-This dose can be reduced to 5 mg twice a day depending on how the patient responds.
-If Sycrest is used in combination with another medicine to treat manic episodes, the dose should be 5 mg twice a day, which can be increased if necessary to 10 mg twice a day.
+The recommended starting dose of Sycrest is 5 mg twice a day, one dose in the morning and one in the evening.
+This dose can be increased to 10 mg twice a day depending on how the patient responds.

 Sycrest tablets should not be chewed or swallowed.
 When taken in combination with other medicines, Sycrest should be taken last.
 The patient should avoid eating or drinking for 10 minutes after taking the medicine.